antoniolopesgomes/tedi/README.md

 ###Typescript
 **tedi** tries to give a new approach about how we write web applications in node.
 It favors the typescript language to leverage the power of javascript into new heights.
 Typescript is a superset of javascript that allows us to use the ES6 (and some of the ES7) spec, today.
 It also gives us types - we can work in a strongly typed environment.
+(**tedi** will only work with a typescript version >= 2.0.0)
 [Typescript](https://www.typescriptlang.org/)

 ###Express